Skip to Main Content

 Pricing Factors for Production Fixers in Romania

+Here is what we have to work with.
 Romania is one of the most cost-competitive filming destinations in the European Union, and fixer fees reflect this.
-Local rates are significantly lower than in Western Europe, though they vary by the scope of services, the production's scale, and the complexity of what is being asked.
-We do not publish fixed rates because every production is different, but here is how pricing works in the Romanian context.
+Local rates are significantly lower than in Western Europe, though they differ by the scope of services, the production's scale, and the complexity of what is being asked.
+We do not publish fixed rates because each production is different.
+But here is how pricing works in the Romanian context.

-- ●Production service companies quote project fees that bundle coordination, crew management, permits, equipment, and rebate administration
+• Shoot service firms quote project fees that bundle planning, crew management, permits, gear, and rebates admin

-- ●Full-service fees typically represent a percentage of total local production spend, including a margin for the company's overhead and risk
+• Full-service fees mostly represent a percentage of total local production spend, including a margin for the firm's overhead and risk

-- ●The 35% cash rebate can offset a significant portion of total Romanian production costs — making the net cost of a professional fixer even more favourable
+• The 35% cash rebates can offset a major portion of total Romanian production costs — making the net cost of a pro fixer even more favourable

 Romania's Cost Advantage in Context

 Romania's production costs are among the lowest in the EU.
-Crew rates, equipment rental, location fees, transportation, and accommodation all sit well below the equivalent costs in France, Germany, or the UK.
+Crew rates, gear rental, location fees, transport, and lodging all sit well below the equivalent costs in France, Germany, or the UK.
 This cost advantage extends to fixer and production service fees.
-A production that might pay a certain rate for fixer services in Paris will typically pay substantially less for equivalent — or more comprehensive — services in Bucharest.
-Combined with the 35% cash rebate on qualifying spend, Romania offers a financial equation that is difficult to match elsewhere in Europe.
-The fixer's fee is a small fraction of the total savings the country provides.
+A production that might pay a certain rate for fixer services in Paris will mostly pay a lot less for equivalent — or more full — services in Bucharest.
+Combined with the 35% cash rebates on qualifying spend, Romania gives a financial equation that is difficult to match elsewhere in Europe.
+The fixer's fee is a small fraction of the total savings the country gives.

 Day Rate vs Project Fee

-A freelance Romanian fixer charging a day rate suits small, defined engagements — a week of location scouting, a few days of permit coordination, or a short documentary shoot.
-For anything involving crew hiring, equipment procurement, rebate administration, or multi-location logistics, a project fee from a production service company is more appropriate and usually more cost-effective.
-The project fee bundles services that would otherwise require multiple separate hires and vendor relationships, and the production service company assumes coordination risk that would otherwise fall on the international producer.
+A freelance Romanian fixer charging a day rate suits small, defined engagements — a week of location scouting, a few days of permit planning, or a short documentary shoot.
+For anything involving crew hiring, gear procurement, rebates admin, or multi-site logistics, a project fee from a shoot service firm is more appropriate and mostly more cost-effective.
+The project fee bundles services that would otherwise need many separate hires and vendor relationships.
+The shoot service firm assumes planning risk that would otherwise fall on the global producer.

 Factoring in the Rebate

-When evaluating the cost of a Romanian fixer or production service company, smart producers factor in the 35% cash rebate.
-The fixer's fees are themselves qualifying expenditure under the rebate scheme, meaning 35% of the fixer cost is effectively returned to the production.
-Beyond that, the fixer's involvement in proper rebate documentation ensures that the production captures the full rebate on all qualifying spend — a task that, if handled incorrectly, can cost the production far more than the fixer's entire fee.
-Productions that have failed to claim the rebate due to documentation errors have lost hundreds of thousands of euros.
+When reviewing the cost of a Romanian fixer or shoot service firm, smart producers factor in the 35% cash rebates.
+The fixer's fees are themselves qualifying expenditure under the rebates scheme, meaning 35% of the fixer cost is effectively returned to the production.
+Beyond that, the fixer's role in proper rebates records makes sure that the production captures the full rebates on all qualifying spend — a task that, if handled incorrectly, can cost the production far more than the fixer's entire fee.
+Productions that have failed to claim the rebates due to records errors have lost hundreds of thousands of euros.

 ACT 06